Ceasing to Look After a Child

 An Eligible child will have the status and entitlements of a 'care leaver'.
 As such, they will be able to receive ongoing support, advice and encouragement to maximise their potential and will benefit from having direct support from their Personal Adviser up to the age of 25 years.

 4. Children who are Looked After for Short Periods (Fewer than 20 days) Including Short Term Breaks

-If a child has been Looked After for less than 20 days it is not necessary for the Nominated Officer to approve their return home.
+In the event a child may have become Looked After for a short period, fewer than 20 days, such as in a family crisis, it is not necessary for the Nominated Officer to approve their return home in these circumstances.
 However, the social worker and team manager must be satisfied that the return is (or remains) in the child's best interests and the arrangements will (continue to) safeguard and promote the child's welfare.

 Nevertheless, there will be situations where such circumstances create concern with respect to the child's vulnerability and where it is appropriate to consider whether the child should have a Child Protection Plan (see Child Protection Enquiries (Section 47)) or be a Child In Need (see Child in Need Plans and Reviews).

 The process for ceasing to look after a child should also apply to Short Term Breaks (where the Child is considered to be Accommodated in these circumstances), unless the Child is subject to Regulation 48 (1989 Act, The Care Planning, Placement and Case Review Regulations 2010).

 In these instances the Child will already be a Child in Need and the Children's Services Department and partner agencies will have a considerable level of understanding with respect to the child and the parent or carers with a good level of communication between the practitioners and the family/child.

 Nevertheless, the practitioner and team manager should always remain alert and sensitive to changes within the family's circumstances.